mochajs/mocha/docs/index.md

 ### Defining a Root Hook Plugin

 A Root Hook Plugin file is a script which exports (via `module.exports`) a `mochaHooks` property.
+It is loaded via `--require <file>`.

-Here's a simple example, which defines a root hook.
-Use it via `--require test/hooks.js`:
+Here's a simple example which defines a root hook, written using CJS and ESM syntax.

+#### With CommonJS

 ```js
 // test/hooks.js